michaeleisel/michaeleisel.github.io/_posts/2021-10-26-devtool-allocators.markdown

 When trying to speed up a dev tool, like the swift compiler or the linker, developers may try a few things.
 For example, they may look through the man page for flags to speed them up (like `-j8` to parallelize `make` tasks).
 Or, they may improvise some caching system on top of the tool to eliminate unnecessary work.
 But there's another trick one can try: alternate allocators.

 In a [previous post](https://eisel.me/allocator), I looked at what allocators are and how the default one for iOS (and really macOS) can be replaced at runtime.
 In this post, we'll look at the practical applications of alternate allocators for speeding up dev tools.
-For many dev tools, allocating/deallocating takes up a substantial portion of the overall time.
-By using faster alternate allocators, one can substantially increase their speed.
+For many dev tools, this trick can bring at least a modest speedup.

 ## How to do it

 Fortunately, using a different allocator for a tool doesn't require it to be rebuilt.
 Instead, for allocators that are designed to swap themselves in, one can just add the environment variable `DYLD_INSERT_LIBRARIES=/path/to/allocator.dylib`.
-One example is jemalloc, which can be built by downloading the repo, running `cd jemalloc && ./autogen.sh && make`, and using the resulting `lib/libjemalloc.dylib`.
+One example is jemalloc, which can be built by downloading the [jemalloc repo](https://github.com/jemalloc/jemalloc), running `cd jemalloc && ./autogen.sh && make`, and using the resulting `lib/libjemalloc.dylib`.

-#### Note: if a process is hardened to strip DYLD_\* environment variables or prevent libraries from being sideloaded, this technique won't work.
+__Note: for tools that are hardened to strip `DYLD_` environment variables or prevent libraries from being sideloaded, this technique won't work.__

 ## Example: Compilers

-Objective-C, C++, and Swift compilation can both be sped up by swapping out the allocator.
-The impact for Objective-C in debug builds can be smaller, but for Swift and C++, and for builds with optimizations, it can reduce time taken by 10% or more.
+Objective-C, C++, and Swift compilation can be sped up by swapping out the allocator.
+The impact for Objective-C in debug builds can be smaller, but for Swift and C++, especially for builds with optimizations, it can reduce time taken by 10% or more.
 We can change the allocator for swift, for example, by creating a small shell script:
 ```
 export DYLD_INSERT_LIBRARIES=/path/to/libalternate_malloc.dylib
-# Just calling /usr/bin/swiftc doesn't seem to work (maybe swiftc is hardened?), so instead call the actual swiftc binary in the toolchain
+# Just calling /usr/bin/swiftc doesn't seem to work (maybe /usr/bin/swiftc is hardened?), so instead call the actual swiftc binary in the toolchain
 exec `xcode-select -p`/Toolchains/XcodeDefault.xctoolchain/usr/bin/swiftc "$@"
 ```